wieslawsoltes/wavtoac3encoder/doc/ReadMe.txt

 WAV to AC3 Encoder is a GUI for Aften A/52 audio encoder created by Justin Ruggles.
 WAV to AC3 Encoder project was started at 27 January 2007 by Wiesław Šoltés.
-There are Win32 (x86) and Win64 (x86_64, AMD64) binaries available.

 WAV to AC3 Encoder has full UNICODE and ANSI support.
 The latest sources can be obtained through Subversion.
 The main developer of WAV to AC3 Encoder is Wiesław Šoltés.

-Main features:

-* Multi-Threaded encoding.
-* Loading and saving of all program settings.
-* Encoder presets.
+===Main Program Features===

+  * High-quality output audio files.
-* Vary fast.
+  * Vary fast encoder.
+  * Multi-threaded encoding.
+  * Milti-channel file input.
+  * Multiple-mono file input.
+  * Advanved mux wizard.
   * Optimized for modern CPUs.
-* High-quality of output audio files.
+  * Small program size.
+  * Load and save all program settings.
+  * Load and save encoder presets.
+  * Avisynth scripting support.
   * Full UNICODE and ANSI support.
-* Natively supports x86 and AMD64 architectures.
+  * Very simple to use.
   * Options for advanced users.
-* Small size.
   * Sources available under GNU GPLv2 license.
-* Very simple to use.
-* Avisynth scripting support.

-Program actively developed.
-Currently still in beta version.

-3) CONFIGURATION
+==CONFIGURATION==

 All confguration files are in plain text format.
 Each configuration file has different structure.
 Edit the files and check the sources to find